Stock market today: Wall Street hangs near its records after wild swings in Asian markets

 NEW YORK (AP) — U.S. stocks are hanging near their records Monday following a wild start to the week for financial markets in Asia, where Japanese stocks tumbled and Chinese indexes soared.

-The S&P 500 was virtually flat in early trading, coming off its sixth winning week in the last seven.
-The Dow Jones Industrial Average pulled back 155 points, or 0.4%, from its all-time high set on Friday.
-The Nasdaq composite was 0.2% higher, as of 9:37 a.m.
+The S&P 500 was 0.2% lower in morning trading, coming off its sixth winning week in the last seven.
+The Dow Jones Industrial Average pulled back 107 points, or 0.3%, from its all-time high set on Friday.
+The Nasdaq composite was 0.2% lower, as of 10:15 a.m.
 Eastern time.

-It's a pause for Wall Street following its rally to records, catapulted by hopes the slowing U.S. economy can keep growing while the Federal Reserve cuts interest rates to offer it more juice.
+It's a pause for Wall Street following its catapult to records on hopes the slowing U.S. economy can keep growing while the Federal Reserve cuts interest rates to offer it more juice.
 A big test will arrive Friday, when the U.S. government offers its latest monthly update on the job market.

 “Payrolls remain the biggest catalyst” for the U.S. stock market until the election, strategists and economists at Bank of America wrote in a BofA Global Research report.

-At Goldman Sachs, economist David Mericle says he’s expecting Friday’s report to show hiring in September was stronger than the 146,000 growth in payrolls that economists across Wall Street are broadly forecasting.
+At Goldman Sachs, economist David Mericle said he’s expecting Friday’s report to show hiring in September was stronger than the 146,000 growth in payrolls that economists across Wall Street are broadly forecasting.

 In the past, a stronger-than-expected number could have hurt the stock market by fanning worries about upward pressure on inflation.
 Now, though, it would likely be welcomed as a signal that a recession shouldn’t be as big a worry.